 \subsection{Blocking gauge configuration}

 In addition to the aforementioned blocking sites with at least one $\hat Q_{b,m,i}$ satisfying $\hat Q_{b,m,i}\ket{\psi}\ne0$, there also exist two types of blocking configurations in the subspaces with all $\hat Q_{b,m,i}\ket{\psi}=0$.
-For simplicity, we switch the language into the quantum link model in \cref{eq:link_Ham}.
+For simplicity, we take the form of the minimal quantum breakdown model shown in \cref{eq:link_Ham}.
 Such blocking configurations are determined by the local gauge generators $\hat G_m$ (i.e., $\hat Q_{c,m}$) in \cref{eq:gauge_link}, which can have eigenvalues $-1,0,1,2$ (if $m\neq 1$ or $M$).
-As shown in Fig.\ref{fig:blocking}, when the eigenvalue of $\hat G_m$ at the $m$-th site equals $2$, the $m$-th fermionic site and two surrounding spin sites admit the following configuration $\downarrow \bullet\uparrow$; similarly, when the eigenvalue of $\hat G_m$ at the $m$-th site equals $-1$, we obtain a configuration $\uparrow\circ\downarrow$. \footnote{Here we use $\bullet$ and $\circ$ to represent the occupied and the unoccupied fermionic sites; $\uparrow$ and $\downarrow$ show the direction of link spins. } These two configurations are dynamically frozen.
+As shown in Fig.\ref{fig:blocking}, when the eigenvalue of $\hat G_m$ at the $m$th site equals $2$, the $m$th fermionic site and two surrounding spin sites admit the following configuration $\downarrow \bullet\uparrow$; similarly, when the eigenvalue of $\hat G_m$ at the $m$th site equals $-1$, we obtain a configuration $\uparrow\circ\downarrow$. \footnote{Here we use $\bullet$ and $\circ$ to represent the occupied and unoccupied fermionic sites; $\uparrow$ and $\downarrow$ show the direction of link spins. } These two configurations are dynamically frozen.
 Other fermions cannot jump into this site and change the spin configuration on the nearby links.
 Therefore, the gauge configurations with the eigenvalue of bulk $\hat G_m$ being $2$ or $-1$ further subdivide the lattice into spatially disconnected parts.

 Furthermore, these two blocking configurations can generate more complicated blocking structures.
 As shown in Figs.\ref{fig:blocking}(c) and (d), the blocking configurations $\downarrow \bullet\uparrow$ and $\uparrow \circ\downarrow$ can be further extended by adding more parallel spins on the two sides.
 These extended blocking configurations form a domain-wall structure of the link spins, while the fermionic sites within the blocking region are either fully occupied or empty.